 If you want to help other people get well, you better take care of yourself first.

 If you don’t live the message, you are a bad messenger.

-So, if you are suffering with obesity, it is time to end your obesity.
+So, if you are suffering from obesity, it is time to end your obesity.

-Make wise decisions and prevent health crisis, especially when you know that you are vulnerable.
+Make wise decisions and prevent health crises, especially when you know that you are vulnerable.

 The brain is approximately 3 pounds in weight or 2 % of your body weight.